The Quick Step Guide to Setting Up Your Cash Balance Plan Account at Charles Schwab

 As a side note, remember that for a solo 401(k) you can use one account for both the deferral portion and the employer portion.

 We will follow right through the pages and point out some tips and tricks along the way.
-You should have your plan adoption agreement handy as this will be required.
-You can find your plan adoption agreement and other documents in your SmartVault.
+Please use the Application Attachment PDF in your SmartVault to use along the way.

 Section 1 – Company Information